koileee/koileee.github.io/_pages/about.md

 ---

 Hey, I'm Lisa!

-I spent my formative years in the bustling city of Shanghai where I discovered my interest for mathematics and problem-solving when I was selected into the Olympiad math class in a neighboring middle school.
+I spent my formative years in the bustling city of Shanghai where I discovered my interest for problem-solving when I was selected into the Olympiad math class at a local middle school.

 Later, I had the opportunity to embark on a new adventure by moving to Vancouver for high school, and then University of Waterloo to pursue my interest in Data Science.

+I'm currently working as a Software Engineer at Amazon, while pursuing my Masters in Computer Science at Georgia Tech part time.

+This website serves as a platform to share my journey and insights with the community.
+Whether it's discussing emerging technologies, exploring data-driven solutions, or simply exchanging ideas, I am excited to connect with like-minded individuals and contribute to the ever-evolving landscape of technology.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.